Oxmel/kodi-pvr-autostop-playback/README.md

 ### How to use

-The easiest way to use it is by setting up a new crontab to launch the script at sartup.
+The easiest way to use it is by setting up a new crontab to launch the script at startup.

 ```# crontab -e```
 ```@reboot python /path/to/python/script```

-That way, it will regulary check the TV state and will stop any active player if TV is Off.
+That way, it will regularly check the TV state and will stop any active player if TV is Off.
 Be sure to edit the script according to your own setup if needed.

 And taadaa!
 Problem solved.
 I hope it could be useful and save some time to people who have the same problem.